ninaksweeney/flight_emissions/README.md

 ## Communication
 I completed a 5-minute presentation of the data pipeline and interactive app.
 Slides and visuals for this project are included in this repository.
-Future work includes
+Future work includes incorporating rail and bus data for geographies where it is available in order to provide travel alternatives.